shakes76/PatternAnalysis-2024/recognition/StableDiffusion-47015746/README.md

 ![alt text](resources/generation_with_simple_AE.gif)

 As a result, I resorted to a VQ-VAE, which encodes images to normal distributions in the latent space and then quantizes them to discrete vectors.
 The latent space in the model I used was 32x32 and had 4 channels.
-Below is the main architecture I used for the VQ-VAE [2]:
+Below is an image from the initial paper of the VQ-VAE showing the main architecture [2], this architecture was used in the VQ-VAE for the Stable Diffusion model:

 ![alt text](resources/VQ-VAE-arch.png)

-The U-Net was initially inspired from "U-Net: Convolutional Networks for Biomedical Image Segmentation", and some modifications have been made for it to fit general structure of the stable diffusion model (for example, I modified the input and output dimensions so that it works in the latent space).
+The U-Net was initially inspired from "U-Net: Convolutional Networks for Biomedical Image Segmentation", and some modifications have been made so that it fits the general structure of the stable diffusion model (for example, I modified the input and output dimensions so that it works in the latent space).
 The U-Net contained four encoder blocks and four decoder blocks with a resnet block as the bottleneck.
 The timestep (a number which indicates the level of noise) was embedded in each block.
 Below is the diagram the U-Net is inspired from [3]:

 ![alt text](resources/u-net-architecture.png)